The Wreckage on the Shore

 Research on recovery from addiction reveals something that traditional treatment often misses: the mechanism of change is not compliance with a program.
 What heals is belonging.
 The actual predictive factors for sustained recovery are social support, recovery-oriented networks, and purposeful contribution to others.

 For people with defiance patterns, this is particularly important.
 Their addiction formed in response to having power stolen, to being controlled.
-Recovery through more control—mandated treatment, required compliance, demands for submission—often fails because it replicates the original trauma.
-What works is the opposite: experiences of being welcomed without having to submit, being valued without having to comply, having power acknowledged without it being crushed.
+As I mentioned above, recovery through more control—mandated treatment, required compliance, demands for submission—often fails because it replicates the original trauma.
+What works is the opposite: experiences of being welcomed without having to submit, being valued without having to comply, having power acknowledged and respected.

 The defiant person doesn’t need another authority telling them what to do.
-They need a community where their power matters, where their “no” is respected, where they can contribute something only they can offer.
-Not busy work to keep them compliant, but genuine participation where their presence and their will make a difference.
+They need a community where their power matters, where their refusal is respected, where they can contribute something only they can offer.
+Genuine participation where their presence and their will make a difference.

 What Might Actually Help